Jmerck34/Cubebros1/docs/HEROES.md

 - Freeze Blast creates space when enemies get close

 ### Warlock
-- Mind Control turns fights around instantly
+- Chaos Storm lets you brawl in the middle of fights
 - Fear + Lightning combo is very strong
 - Hover over pits and hazards
 - Control enemies, don't face-tank them